-Set on the hillside among the jungle these villas are surprisingly spacious with a total area of 154m2.
+Set on the hillside among the jungle these villas are surprisingly spacious with a total area of 154 sq m.
 Each offers a large outdoor terrace with infinity pool, sun loungers and an outdoor dining area.
 Inside the villa offers a spacious bedroom and living area.

 Hideaway Two-Bedroom Pool Villa

-Hideaway Two Bedroom Pool Villas have a total area of 228m2 and offer 2 separate bedrooms.
+Hideaway Two Bedroom Pool Villas have a total area of 228 sq m and offer two separate bedrooms.

 Set further into the jungle, this villa is split-level, with the entrance on the top level.
 This leads to a decked area and the master bedroom with open bathroom; head further down to the pool and terrace below.
 Lower still there is a second bedroom, with a garden and shower room.

 Hideaway four bedroom pool villa

-Nestled in the jungle this spacious villa has a total area of 300m2, with two pools and four bedrooms.
+Nestled in the jungle this spacious villa has a total area of 300 sq m, with two pools and four bedrooms.